immmersive/codesmash-ai/introduction.md

-We will start by defining basic concepts.
+# Basic Concepts

-1. Use the right tool for the right job
+1. Use the right tool for the right job ✅
 2. Ideas should be evaluated based on how useful they are with respect to the goal we are trying to achieve
 3. Ideas
 4. Patterns